We have had the pleasure of welcoming 3 new nephews into our extended family in recent months.

 For open-minded parents-to-be, the postpartum practice of Lotus Birth (non-severance of the cord) gives mothers, babies, fathers and families a restful and peaceful start.
 Also described in Placenta the Forgotten Chakra

-You can also read some more of my favourite online resources here.
+You can also read more of my recommendations for first-time parents as well as some more of my favourite online resources here.

 ** Links are to author websites or to Amazon US, with some affiliate links that help to fund this website.
 Outside US, search your local booksellers.